RediSearch/RediSearch/docs/Escaping.md

 # Controlling Text Tokenization and Escaping

-At the moment, RediSearch uses a very simple tokenizer for documents, and a slightly more sophisticated tokenizer for queries.
+At the moment, RediSearch uses a very simple tokenizer for documents and a slightly more sophisticated tokenizer for queries.
 Both allow a degree of control over string escaping and tokenization.

 Note: There is a different mechanism for tokenizing text and tag fields, this document refers only to text fields.
 For tag fields please refer to the [Tag Fields](/Tags) documentation.

-## The Rules of Text Field Tokenization
+## The rules of text field tokenization

 1. All punctuation marks and whitespaces (besides underscores) separate the document and queries into tokens. e.g. any character of `,.<>{}[]"':;!@#$%^&*()-+=~` will break the text into terms.
 So the text `foo-bar.baz...bag` will be tokenized into `[foo, bar, baz, bag]`